jewettaij/jacobi_pd/README.md

 ## License

 *jacobi* is available under the terms of the [Creative-Commons-Zero](LICENSE.md).

-I only ask that you send me corrections (or suggestions) if you spot problems in the code.
+*Please send me corrections or suggestions.*